 A madman shot John Lennon dead – therefore God exists

-I just want Beck in your head – therefore God exists
+I just want Beck in your head – therefore God exists If God was one of us I would call him Stephen

 If God was one of us I would look her in the eye